huzheng16/ZhengHuLab/content/authors/shaoqing/_index.md

 - Visiting Students
 ---

-Shaoqing Chen is a PhD student in School of Mathematics, Xiamen University (Advisor: Prof. Da Zhou) and now visiting in Hu lab.
+Shaoqing is a PhD student in School of Mathematics, Xiamen University (Advisor: Prof. Da Zhou) and now visiting in Hu lab.
 She is interested in harnessing genomic data and mathematical models to understand the evolutionary dynamics of immune escape in tumor evolution.